lideming/lideming/template.md

 He installed Windows 7 on his laptop after its release.
 Aero effect and the functionality provided by the desktop compositor is amazing to him.

-He is an Arch Linux user because its high customizability.
-But he would like to run Ubuntu Server on remote servers since Arch Linux doesn't seem to be suitable for servers.
-He usually tweaks memory management and filesystem parameters of the Linux kernel for best efficiency.
+He is an Arch Linux user because its lightweight and customizability.
+But he would like to run Ubuntu Server on remote servers since Arch Linux is probably not for servers.
+He likes to tweak memory management and filesystem parameters for best efficiency.

 He is also a Windows user as he used to be.
-He run Windows on bare-metal or run the same Windows instance on libvirt/QEMU/KVM.
+He run Windows on bare-metal, which could also be launched from Linux in a VM (libvirt/QEMU/KVM).

 He said Btrfs is the best filesystem in the world.
-Its Copy-on-Write design brings many features and advantages.
-For example, it has checksum for integrity of metadata and data, it provides data compression, it can merge multiple small changes into a continuous writing.
+Its Copy-on-Write design has many cool features and advantages.

 </details>